jmespath/jp/README.md

 is the result of evaluating these expressions in their respective order:
 ``issue.title``, ``issue.url``, ``issue.user.login``, ``action``.

+Ensure that if your expression has spaces you surround the expression in quotes, as shown in the example above.

 ## Testing

 The parsing and evaluation of JMESPath expression is done in the